 Raised beds

 These are a great way to set up your growing space - particularly if your soil is not very good.
 Raised bed kits are quite expensive, but you can make your own from new timber or old scaffolding planks (try contacting local builders or scaffolding companies to see if they have any they no longer need).
-There are some instructions here, here and also here.
+There are some instructions here and here.

 Seeds